-The below article can guide you through the selection of contactor and overload relay for a three phase DOL starter and how to optimally size a DOL starter.
+The below article can guide you through the selection of contactors and overload relays for a three-phase DOL starter and how to optimally size a DOL starter.

 All the above data can be obtained from the nameplate details on the motor.